msouppe/CMPE257_Mobile_Networks/paper/paper.md

 # Results {#sec:results}

 ## TerrainLOS

 The simulation experiment titled Experimental Connectivity in [@mansfield_2016] outputs a graph depicting the percentage of connected networks based on Average Cumulative Visibility and population size.
 This graph can be seen in Figure 2.
 Intuitively, population size of 80 has the highest percentage of connected networks from ACV ranging from zero to hundred percent.
 The authors of [@mansfield_2016] explain that this is because a larger population can bypass obstacles in the terrain (e.g., mountain) more likely than a smaller population.
 For this reason, the percentage of connected networks drop as the populations size decreases.

 In our reproduced experiment output, depicted in Figure 3, a similar graph is seen.
 The reproduced experiment is not an exact copy of the original.
 This is because the experimental simulation outputs for Experimental Connectivity are intended to be probabilistic and vary across multiple runs.
 It is possible to generate the exact graph using the original simulation logs from the author, but we wanted to showcase the re-execution of the pipeline from the start of the experiment.
 We still observe the general trend in the reproduced results.
 Population size of 80 produces the highest percentage of connected networks.
 Furthermore, as population size decreases, the percentage of connected networks decrease as well.
 This trend indicates a successful reproduction of the experiment.

 ![Original results from the Experimental Connectivity experiment in [@mansfield_2016].](figures/sam_old.jpg){#fig:old_sam}

 ![Reproduced network connectivity results using Popper. ](figures/sam_new.jpg){#fig:new_sam}

 ## 2.5D Deployment on TerrainLOS

 ![Original results from the 2.5D Terrain Experiment.](figures/original.png){#fig:origin_veenstra}

 ![Reproduced results using Popper.](figures/reproduce.png){#fig:new_veenstra}

 Similar to Experimental Connectivity, the results of [@veenstra_2015] are obtained in a form of a graph.
 The output of the original paper can be seen in Figure 4, while the output of our reproduced experiment is shown in Figure 5.
 Figure 4 shows results for every data point calculated for the average of ten nodes in random starting positions on specified terrain [@veenstra_2015].
 Furthermore, the graph illustrates each communication radius from 130 to 170 with increments of ten for the given terrains.

 In the graph in Figure 5, we can see that the outputs are not exactly the same.
 Some of the reproduced results do not have all of the terrains as in the original results because not all of the terrains were available while reproducing the experiment.
 Furthermore, the values in Figure 5 are higher than the values in Figure 4.
 This difference is because the original paper used a custom, synchronous simulator that was programmed in C++.
 Since then, the author of the experiment decided to switch environments.
 For this reason, the experiment has been translated into a Cooja environment as a new Java model in the event-driven simulator.
 Despite missing elements, due to the author’s decision, the trend in both Figure 4 and Figure 5 is uniform.

 # Lessons Learned {#sec:lessons}

-  * use a workflow automation tool such as CWL, Yadage, or Popper.
-  * expose relevant parameters
+In addition what other people have pointed out:

-  * start with reproducibility in mind.
+  * Start with reproducibility in mind.
 Cite Mike's paper
+  * Use a workflow automation tool such as Popper.
+CWL, Yadage, or
+  * Expose relevant parameters.
+  * Make experiments self-contained

 Throughout our work using Popper to reproduce the experiments mentioned in this paper, one of the main takeaways that we learned is the difficulty involved in automating an experiment that was not implemented with reproducibility in mind.
 In our case, we had the opportunity to closely work with the original authors of the network experiments.
 However, having access to the original authors is quite uncommon.
 Even with the opportunity of consulting with the authors, reproducing their experiment was an extensive task as they have made a few changes to their work since publication.
 This further shows how focusing on reproducibility from the start (e.g., using the Popper convention or other reproducibility tools) makes it easier to obtain a versioned, automated, and portable pipeline that others can easily re-execute.